jaybeeuu/jaybeeuu-dev/packages/posts/src/shiver-me-template-literals/shiver-me-template-literals.md

 It allow you to built command line interfaces (CLI's) for node applications.
 If you haven't tried it you should.

-Theres  a lot of things that Yargs can do, but For this story the important feature is that you define the arguments for you're app in code.
+There's a lot of things that Yargs can do, but For this story the important feature is that you define the arguments for you're app in code.
 For example: